A Budget Guide to Guanajuato, Mexico

 If you're travelling to Guanajuato by bus, I would recommend Primera Plus.
 We travelled with them several times throughout Central Mexico and we were more than happy every time.
 They're punctual, affordable and comfortable.
 What more could you ask for?

-*BEWARE* If you’re arriving from the main station and are taking a taxi into town, the cost should be around $50 or $60 pesos, depending on where you are headed in town.
-It’s not uncommon for drivers to try and charge more to tourists and we were quoted $150 pesos when we first arrived.
+*BEWARE* If you're arriving from the main station and are taking a taxi into town, the cost should be around $50 or $60 pesos (2016), depending on where you are headed in town.
+It's not uncommon for drivers to try and charge more to tourists and we were quoted $150 pesos when we first arrived.
 For more on how to avoid getting ripped off by a taxi see this here.
-I’d hate to see anyone get ripped off.
+I'd hate to see you pay more than you need to.

 Banks and ATMs